Free Trial

 2.90

-80.5% of Virtus Investment Partners shares are owned by institutional investors.
-Comparatively, 80.7% of BlackRock shares are owned by institutional investors.
-6.4% of Virtus Investment Partners shares are owned by insiders.
-Comparatively, 1.9% of BlackRock shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+80.5% of Virtus Investment Partners shares are held by institutional investors.
+Comparatively, 80.7% of BlackRock shares are held by institutional investors.
+6.4% of Virtus Investment Partners shares are held by company insiders.
+Comparatively, 1.9% of BlackRock shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary